 Tibbetts Brook Park – Yonkers

 Like Glen Island Park, Tibbetts Brook Park is a Westchester County park with admission limited to Westchester residents and Park Pass holders.
-A fantastic location for a day trip, this park newly redeveloped park is home to Westchester's most extensive aquatic complex featuring water slides, pools, a spray park and a lazy river.
-In addition to watersports, Tibbetts Brook Park has fields for ball sports, playgrounds for kids, fishing ponds, picnic facilities (including grills, pavilions and tables) available for walk-ins as well as reservations and concession stands for those who would rather not cook.
-Parking fees are in effect June through September and cost $5 per car.
+A fantastic location for a day trip, this park is home to lots of perfect-for-summer water activities and features, including water slides, pools, a splash pad and a lazy river.
+In addition, there are fields for ball sports, playgrounds, mini golf, picnic facilities (including pavilions and tables) and concession stands for those who would rather not cook.
+Parking fees are in effect June through September and cost $5 per car with a Park Pass.

 Fahnestock State Park – Carmel

-Situated along the Appalachian Trail, Fahnestock Sate Park is another great spot for a day trip or weekend getaway—in fact, I had my wedding there!
-The park is beautiful and quiet with on-site camping just a short walk from the concessions café, swimming beach and rowboat rentals at Canopus Lake.
+Situated along the Appalachian Trail, Fahnestock State Park is beautiful and offers tons for families to do, from on-site camping (which is just a short walk from the concessions café) to swimming and row boating on Canopus Lake.
 A ring of picnic tables and grills surrounds the swimming beach, making for a convenient summer cook-cookout complete with tree-supplied shade.
-Up the street from the Canopus Lake is a large pavilion overlooking a small pond with a looping hiking trail, complete with picnic tables, grills and brick-and-mortar restrooms this space can be rented by contacting the park office.
-Looking for a winter get-away?
-Once the snow begins falling, Fahnestock State Park becomes Fahnestock Winter Park with sledding, snowshoe trails, cross country ski trails and ski rentals and a warming hut where the summer concession stand is.
-Parking fees are $7/car for the beach area, with separate fees for camping and boat rentals.
+Looking for a winter getaway?
+Once the snow begins falling, Fahnestock State Park becomes Fahnestock Winter Park with sledding, snowshoe trails, cross country ski trails and ski rentals, a warming hut, and the Acorn Cafe.
+Parking fees are $8/car for the beach area, with separate fees for camping, boat rentals.
+Winter activity costs vary.